The Website The Birds Maps Virtual Tour Email us

 Early Spring Date: April 20 Late Spring Date: May 19 Infrequently Seen

-Lincoln's Sparrows are uncommon in the Washington metro area.
+Spring: Lincoln's Sparrows are uncommon in the Washington metro area.
 They pass through on their way to their breeding grounds in the northern United States and Canada.
-There is no time when you can expect to see one at Monticello Park.
-The few who have been seen at Monticello have passed through around the middle of May.
+The few who have been at Monticello Park have been seen around the middle of May.

 Where to See Them in the Park